 Testing AI Models for EasyLanguage Coding

-Over the past year, several AI models have been tested for their ability to generate functional EasyLanguage code:
+Over the past year, I have tested several AI models for their ability to generate functional EasyLanguage code:

 - ChatGPT (OpenAI)